 Please verify the requirements directly with the Department of Revenue for the state in question.
 Click Here

 If a state doesn't participate in the CF/SF program at all or still has a requirement for direct filing for the form you need to file then it’s your responsibility to verify the filing requirements to file the 1099 directly with that state.

 These states do not participate in the CF/SF program so all required forms will need to be filed directly to the state: IA, IL, KY, OR, PA, RI, UT, VA, WV, VT, DC.

 These states participate in the CF/SF program but have certain specific to state requirements that filing via the CF/SF does not satisfy: AL, AZ, CT, DE, GA, IN, KS, LA, MA, MI, MN, MS, MT, NC, OH, SC, WI.
 Despite participation in the CF/SF program, each of these states still require some forms to be filed directly to the state: Please verify the requirements directly with the Department of Revenue for the state in question.
 Click Here

 *New York does not require employers to submit 1099s to the state.

 If you're an employer filing in one of these states, you’re required to report 1099-NEC, 1099-MISC, 1099-B, 1099-DIV, 1099-INT or 1099-R data with the federal government only.

 These states are: AK, FL, NV, NH, SD, TN, TX, WA, WY.

-When it comes to filing taxes, whether at the federal or state level, you want to be certain you’re accurate and on time.
-Late filing of mandatory 1099s could lead to penalties ranging from $50 to $260 per 1099, with a maximum of $1,064,000 a year for your small business.* The amount of the penalty is based on when you file the correct information return and/or furnish a correct payee statement, as follows:
+It pays to mind the tax-filing deadlines, too.
+Late filing of mandatory 1099s could lead to penalties ranging from $50 to $290 per 1099, with a maximum of $1,177,500 a year for your small business*.
+The amount of the penalty is based on when you file the correct information return, as follows:

 Penalties for not filing correct information returns apply if you: